ryanmcgary/rails-challenge/README.md

 ### Overview

 Using Ruby on Rails, we'd like you to create a simple experts directory search tool.

-Start by forking this repo to a public one of your own.
+We suggest starting out by forking this repo to a public one of your own.
+If you are concerned with the repo being public, this is not required.

+Spend, at max, 4 hours on this project.

 ### _DO NOT USE SCAFFOLDING_

 ### Requirements

 The application should fulfill the following requirements:

+*

 * I enter a name and a personal website address and a member is created.